Skip to main content

 Policy Variations: One Year vs. Two Years

-While the standard California fire policy under Insurance Code §2071 provides a one-year suit limitation, many homeowners policies actually provide two yearsfrom the date of loss.
+While the standard California fire policy under Insurance Code § 2071 provides a one-year suit limitation, many homeowners policies actually provide two yearsfrom the date of loss.
 This is common in broader-form HO-3 and HO-5 policies.
-Additionally, under the current version of §2071, any loss related to a “state of emergency” as defined in Government Code §8558(b) — which includes conditions of disaster or extreme peril caused by fire — automatically receives a 24-month limitation period.
+Also, under the current version of § 2071, a residentialloss related to a “state of emergency” as defined in Government Code § 8558(b) — which includes conditions of disaster or extreme peril caused by fire — automatically receives a 24-month limitation period.
+The 24-month extension is built into § 2071 itself and applies to policies covering loss or damage to residential property; it is not a generic rule for all losses.

 The important point is that equitable tolling applies regardless of the base limitation period.
 Whether your policy gives you one year or two years, the clock is still tolled during the insurer’s investigation.
 A two-year policy gives you more runway, but the same principles apply: the clock pauses when the insurer is investigating and resumes when they issue a formal written denial.

-Check your specific policy language and your basic tolling rights to understand your starting point.
+Check your specific policy language to understand your starting point.

 Equitable Estoppel: When the Insurer Misleads You About the Deadline